Ziad Jarrah: Early life and education

+Between 1995 and 1996, while Jarrah resided in Lebanon, an individual bearing the same name reportedly rented an apartment in Brooklyn, New York.
+The landlords identified the tenant as matching the photographs later released by the FBI.
+In spring 1996, Jarrah relocated to Germany with his cousin Salim Ghazi Jarrah to enroll in a German-language certificate program at the University of Greifswald—a prerequisite for non-native speakers pursuing higher education in the country.
+During this period, while sharing an apartment with his cousin, Jarrah frequently attended discos and beach parties, and his mosque attendance diminished.
+Alcohol and cigarettes were part of his life.
+He formed a close friendship with Aysel Şengün, a German citizen of Turkish descent studying dentistry.
+The two maintained an intermittent romantic relationship for the rest of his life and briefly cohabited, a circumstance that displeased his more religiously observant acquaintances.

-In September 1997, Jarrah left Greifswald and instead began studying aerospace engineering at the Fachhochschule (University of Applied Sciences) in Hamburg, while working at a Volkswagen paint shop in nearby Wolfsburg.
-While in Hamburg, he rented an apartment from Rosemarie Canel, who would paint a portrait of him that he would bring back as a gift for his mother that December.
+In September 1997, Jarrah departed Greifswald to pursue a degree in aerospace engineering at the Fachhochschule (University of Applied Sciences) in Hamburg.
+Concurrently, he was employed at a Volkswagen paint shop in nearby Wolfsburg.
+While in Hamburg, he rented an apartment from Rosemarie Canel, who later painted his portrait; Jarrah presented the artwork to his mother as a gift during a visit home that December.

 The 9/11 Commission Report states that Jarrah was a member of the Hamburg cell, along with Mohamed Atta and the others.
 He did not live with any of the others, however, and can be confirmed to have met with any of them in Hamburg only on a single occasion: that of Said Bahaji's wedding at the al-Quds Mosque in October 1999.